Loading...

 Signature appearance will be used as configured against the PKI signing server.

-Signature logo will be used as per setting.
+Signature logo will be used as follows:

 For SES Signatures:

 Signature appearance will be used as configured against the PKI signing server.
-(If the signature appearance of the configured against the PKI signing server is not allowed in the role for SES signatures, signature appearance will be used as per setting.
+(If the signature appearance of the configured against the PKI signing server is not allowed in the role for SES signatures, signature appearance will be used as per settings.

-Signature logo will be used as per setting.
+Signature logo will be used as follows:

 No